-Of course you can also offer all the services described above in one.
-Main target groups are then:
+You can, of course, also offer all the services described above in one.
+Your main target groups are then:

 - Companies that focus on sales but not on technical operations

-- Classic shops that want to generate additional sales, but do not have the necessary expertise or time to do so
+- Classic shops that want to generate additional sales but don't necessarily have the required expertise or time to do so

-To be fair, however, you only offer such complete packages in an agency, not as a lone fighter.
-And this only if you have specialized employees for web design, development, analytics, performance, SEO etc. in your team.
+To be fair, however, you'd only offer such complete packages as an agency and not as a lone wolf.
+And only if you have employees specialized in web design, development, analytics, performance, SEO etc. in your team.

-As already mentioned, the individual disciplines have become so complex that it is impossible to unite them in one person.
-Many companies have had bad experiences with agencies.
-Above all because they promise things that they cannot keep in retrospect.
-Experienced customers prefer to name their strengths and call in specialists for everything else.
+As already mentioned, the individual disciplines have become so complex that it's impossible for one person to have all these skills.
+Many companies have had bad experiences with agencies in the past.
+Mainly because agencies have been known to promise things they can't ultimately deliver.
+Experienced customers would rather you say what your strengths are and call in other specialists for everything else.

-The WooCommercescene is still under construction.
-Besides, it's not quite as open as you're WordPress used to.
-But if you join forces with others, you can gradually take on more comprehensive projects.
-Also the common acquisition is easier in a team.
+Note: The WooCommerce scene is still developing.
+It's also not as open as you may be used to with WordPress.
+But you can gradually take on more extensive projects when you join forces with others.
+Also, customer acquisition is easier in a team.

-So far, interested people are organizing themselves for WooCommercein the WordPress community.
+Parties interested in WooCommerce have thus far been organizing themselves within the wider WordPress community.
 Central contact points for this are the larger WordCamps and local user meetings called WP Meetups.
-Many of these meetings are held at meetup.com published - there you can search for suitable events in your region.
-A contact point for German language meetings is wpmeetups.com:
+Many of these meetings are published on meetup.com and you can search for events in your region.
+Another port of call is wpmeetups.com:

 - Plugin page on WordPress.org